 Marilyn Monroe 27 is one of 10 screen prints included in Andy Warhol’s 1967 Marilyn portfolio.
+This version may be referred to as the copper Marilyn, referencing her face, or possibly the magenta Marilyn in reference to the background.
 Warhol originally printed the actress’s portrait in a diptych from 1962, but revisited her image five years later to create some of his most iconic prints.
 The portfolio depicts Marilyn as the perfect symbol of Hollywood fame, beauty, and glamour, presenting her in high-contrast vibrant colors.
-The portraits have become some of the most significant works of the pop-art movement, which Andy pioneered.
+The portraits have become some of the most significant works of the Pop Art movement, which Andy pioneered.

 In 1962, Warhol became inspired to paint Marilyn Monroe after her tragic suicide.
 His original creation, Marilyn Diptych, consists of 50 painted images of the actress in color as well as black and white.
 It is amongst his most notable works, but the Marilyn series from 1967 is perhaps even more popular.
 For all of his Monroe portraits, Warhol used the same photograph: a publicity shot by Gene Korman for Monroe’s 1953 film Niagara.
 His decision to use the publicity photo for his series sparked controversy about artistic appropriation.
 People began to question the extent to which an artist can reuse a readymade motif before it becomes a copyright issue.